 20th Century Fox, the production company behind M*A*S*H, would later ask Burghoff to star in a series in which he would portray Radar as a civilian.
 Again he turned down the offer .
 So why did he agree to return for AfterMASH?
 By the time producers Larry Gelbart and Bert Metcalfe called him in February 1983 and asked if he was interested in a guest appearance, Burghoff had spent a number of years out of the public eye, appearing on stage in a number of plays, and was able to return to the role of Radar without letting it consume him .

-In early March 1983, Broadcasting reported that one of its 19 pilots for the 1984-1985 season was a half-hour sitcom titled “Radar” that would star Gary Burghoff as Radar O’Reilly, working as a police officer in Kansas City .
-It would be produced by 20th Century-Fox Television; Bob Schiller and Bob Weiskopf would write the pilot episode .
+In early March 1983, Broadcasting reported that one of the 19 CBS pilots for the 1984-1985 season was a half-hour sitcom titled “Radar” that would star Gary Burghoff as Radar O’Reilly, working as a police officer in Kansas City .
+20th Century-Fox Television would produce with Bob Schiller and Bob Weiskopf writing the script .
 The setting for the pilot was soon moved to St. Louis.
 Filming began on March 26th .

-On April 9th, John Carmody reported in his “TV Column” for The Washington Post that “Radar” was under consideration for the 1984-1985 season .
-However, when CBS announced its schedule for the upcoming season at the beginning of May, “Radar” was not on it .
+On April 9th, The Washington Post reported that “Radar” was under consideration for the 1984-1985 season .
+However, when CBS announced its schedule at the beginning of May, “Radar” was not on it .
 The network ultimately decided to broadcast the pilot, now called “W*A*L*T*E*R,” as a CBS Special Presentation on Tuesday, July 17th, 1984 from 8-8:30PM.